-Sally and the 'B' word.
+SALLY AND THE 'B' WORD.

-Now, Sally know there will be lots of costs associated with starting and operating her business.
-She has the accounting software in place to record business activities as they happen-cool!
+Now, Sally knows there will be lots of costs associated with starting and operating her business.
+She has the accounting software in place to record business activities as they happen - cool!

 But to figure out a selling price based on her costs, Sally will have to guess.
-She'll have to do a-I'm going to use the 'B' word, brace yourself-budget!
+She'll have to do a - I'm going to use the 'B' word, brace yourself - budget!
 Yep, a budget.